-Notice that there have no “else if statement in the fuzzy set, because every statement in the fuzzy set should be active (if the argument is true).
-The method to active the fuzzy set is giving the fuzzy value to each actions (MAX_BURN, NO_THRUST…etc), in the fuzzy logic usually use max(value1, value2) to instead of OR, min(value1, value2) for AND to decide each actions’ weights.
-Using an example to describe the fuzzy set will be:
+Notice that there is no “else if” statement in the fuzzy set.
+This is because every statement in the fuzzy set should be active (if the argument is true).
+To activate the fuzzy set, each fuzzy value must be given an action (e.g. MAX_BURN, NO_THRUST, etc).
+Also, the fuzzy logic usually uses max(value1, value2) instead of OR and min(value1, value2) for AND in order to decide each actions’ weights.
+An example of this fuzzy set is listed below:

 Defuzzification

-After gives each actions a fuzzy value, there have several method to defuzzify these rules.
-In this program picks the most active rule to be the output.
-An example with burn, in the MAX_BURN, MED_BURN, NO_BURN both has the weights (fuzzy value), in case the program will pick the highest weight set to execute, the pseudo code lists below:
+After each action provides a fuzzy value, there are several ways to defuzzify them.
+In this program, it picks the most active rule to be the output.
+For example, with burn, the MAX_BURN, MED_BURN, NO_BURN both has the weights (fuzzy value), in case the program will pick the highest weight set to execute, the pseudo code lists below:

 If MAX_BURN > MED_BURN and NO_BURN then BURN = 3.0